boennecd/mssm/README.md

 ### Parameter Estimation

-We will need to estimate the parameter for real applications.
+We will need to estimate the parameters for real applications.
 We could do this e.g., with a Monte Carlo expectation-maximization algorithm or by using a Monte Carlo approximation of the gradient.
 Currently, the latter is only available and the user will have to write a custom function to perform the estimation.
 I will provide an example below.
 The `sgd` function is not a part of the package.
-Instead the package provides a way to approximate the gradient and allows the user to perform subsequent maximization.
+Instead the package provides a way to approximate the gradient and allows the user to perform subsequent maximization (e.g., with constraints or penalties).
 The definition of the `sgd` is given at the end of this file as it is somewhat long.

 ``` r
 # setup mssmFunc object to use